perjo927/second-screen/README.md

 # flictooth
-Flic + Web Bluetooth
+Web Bluetooth

 ## About
-Connect your Flic button and pair with Web Bluetooth
+Connect your Chrome web page in your Android device and pair with Web Bluetooth